 - Atmospheric feedbacks and climate sensitivity

-- Spatial patterns of climate change
+- Regional climate change

 - Atmosphere and ocean heat transport

-- Hydrological cycle in a changing climate
+- The hydrological cycle in a changing climate